agl-alexglopez/heap-allocator-workshop/docs/runtime_analysis.md

 ## Tracing Programs

 While the initial artificial tests were fun for me to lab and consider in terms of how to best measure and execute parts of scripts, we are leaving out a major testing component.
 Real world testing is key!
 I will reiterate, I have no specific application in mind for any of these allocators.
 This makes choosing the programs to test somewhat arbitrary.
-I am choosing programs or Linux commands that are interesting to me and I will seek some variety wherever possible.
+I am choosing programs that are interesting to me and I will seek some variety wherever possible.
 If this were a more serious piece of research, this would be a key moment to begin forming the cost and benefit across a wide range of applications.

-To trace programs we use the `ltrace` command (thank you to my professor of CS107 at Stanford, Nick Troccoli for giving me the tutorial on how to trace memory usage in Linux).
+To trace programs we use the `ltrace` command.
 This command has many options and one set of instructions will allow you to trace `malloc`, `calloc`, `realloc`, and `free` calls like this.

 ```bash
 ltrace -e malloc+realloc+calloc -e free-@libc.so* --output [FILENAME] [COMMAND]